/

 The single biggest factor in legality is your physical location.
 We can categorise the world into three zones regarding VPN usage.

-The Green Zone (Open)
+Green Zone (Open) UK, USA, EU

-The Amber Zone (Regulated)
+Amber Zone (Regulated) UAE, Turkey

 The Red Zone (Restricted)

-Smart DNS vs VPN: What's the Difference?
+Smart DNS vs VPN: The Difference

 Many users confuse these two technologies.
 While both can unblock websites, their legal and safety implications differ.